Mister Fantastic: Equipment and technology

 Although the Fantastic Four have numerous devices, crafts, and weapons, there are some items that Reed Richards carries with him at all times.

 Fantastiflare: Launches a fiery "4" into the sky that is used during combat situations to let other members of the group know their location.

 Uniform Computer: Like all the Fantastic Four's costumes and the rest of Reed's wardrobe, his suit is made of "unstable molecules".
-This means that the suit is attuned to his powers, which is why Johnny's costume doesn't burn when he "flames on", Sue's costume turns invisible when she does, and Reed's costume stretches with him.
+This means that the suit is attuned to his powers, which is why Johnny's costume does not burn when he "flames on", Sue's costume turns invisible when she does, and Reed's costume stretches with him.
 The costume also insulates them from electrical assaults.
 In addition, the team's uniforms are also, in essence, wearable computers.
 Their costumes have a complete data processing and telemetry system woven into the material of the uniform on a molecular level.
 This forms a network with the entire team, providing a constant, real-time uplink of everyone's physical condition as well as their location and current situation.
 The suit is capable of displaying data and touch-pad controls on the gauntlets.
 Its sensors can track all of the team's uniforms and provide a picture of their immediate vicinity.
 The suit has an intricate scanner system which can detect things around the wearer, from how many people are in the next room to what dimension or planet they are on.
 Reed can also up-link the bodysuit to any computer by stretching his fingertips to filament size and plugging them into an I/O data-port.
 With this, Reed can establish a fairly comprehensive database of any computer's cybernetic protocols and encryption algorithms.

-Other versions

-Age of Apocalypse

-In the alternate reality known as the Age of Apocalypse, Richards never received superpowers as he was never bombarded with cosmic radiation in space.
-Instead, he attempted to evacuate a large group of humans from Manhattan during Apocalypse's regime.
-Along with Ben Grimm as the pilot and his friends Johnny and Susan Storm as crew, Richards used one of his prototype rockets to fly off the island.
-Unfortunately, a mutant sabotaged the launch and both Reed and Johnny sacrificed themselves to let the others blast off safely.

-Following the rise of Weapon Omega, it is revealed that when Apocalypse came into power, Reed became the world's foremost authority on the Celestials and had collected all the information he could gather about these cosmic beings in several journals.
-Apocalypse himself was known to fear Reed Richards' knowledge and had him targeted and created a special taskforce to locate the journals but while they succeeded in killing him, they weren't able to find the journals which eventually came to Victor von Doom's possession.

-Amalgam Comics

-Amalgam Comics is a 1997–98 shared imprint of DC Comics and Marvel, which features composites of characters from the two publishers.
-Two alternate versions of Reed Richards appear in this series.